trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 The storage can be a primitive type such as an integer, string, or timestamp, or a complex data type that contains multiple values.
 For more information on contract data types, see [Smart contract concepts](../../../smart-contracts/smart-contracts-concepts/).

-- A single entrypoint named `main` that clients can call.
+- A function named `main` that defines the contract's _entrypoints_, which are functions that clients can call, like endpoints in an API.
-Contracts can have any number of endpoints, but for simplicity, this contract uses only one endpoint.
+Contracts can have any number of entrypoints.

 - A definition for the parameter that determines whether the contract increments, decrements, or resets the storage.

-- Internal functions that describe what to do when clients call the contract.
+- Internal functions that run code when clients call the contract.

 Follow these steps to create the code for the contract: